zioDocker/DockerDevelopmentOnMac/README.md

 chmod +x reverseProxy-start.sh
 ./reverseProxy-start.sh
 ```
-This script create docker network named *reverse-proxy* that has to added to the containers you want to be available
+This script create docker network named *reverse-proxy* that must be shared in the containers you want to be available
 on Traefik.

 Now on [http://localhost:8080](http://localhost:8080) you can find Traefik dashboard where is possible to monitor
-all our running containers.
+all your running containers.
 Every time you spin up a new container, this is visible immediately on Traefik.

 ![](doc/traefik2.2dashboard.png)